 - Shared Care Hospital Project to help improve facilities and supports for children with cancer who are hospitalised in isolation rooms in Ireland’s 16 Shared Care/ Regional hospitals.
 To date, funding has been provided to a number of these hospitals to purchase equipment such as wall mounted cardiac monitors, lie flat chair beds for parents, child friendly electric beds, TV’s, DVD players, games and wall art to brighten up the rooms

-- A Medical Research Project in conjunction with UCD School of Nursing which investigates the benefits of complementary therapies for children in active treatment for cancer
+- A Medical Research Project in conjunction with UCD School of Nursing to investigate the benefits of complementary therapies for children in active treatment for cancer

 We work with the Irish Cancer Society to deliver a Parent Peer to Peer Support Network.
 This service was launched in May 2018 and provides support by trained parent volunteers to parents and other adult family members/ carers affected by a child’s cancer diagnosis.
 The Service aims to help parents to come to terms with their child's cancer diagnosis, talk about their feelings and anxieties arising from the diagnosis and treatment and gives them emotional support and practical advice.

-By working in partnership with other child cancer organisations, we are better placed to promote our aims and objectives.
+We are a member of many key organisations and committees, working to improve things for children with cancer and their families.
+By working in partnership with other child cancer organisations and advocacy groups, we are better placed to promote our aims and objectives.
 Membership of such organisations brings with it the benefit of a wider knowledge base and insight to the many issues surrounding a childhood cancer diagnosis such as the need for psycho-social care for children and their families and the many long term physical health, psychological and social issues faced by survivors.

 You can find out more about our advocacy work here.